stutisinghal008/llm-eval/eval/README.md

 ## Evaluation
-This directory contains the code we use to score model outputs under our confidence-aware framework.
-Although MMLU and GPQA each have their own evaluation notebook, both datasets use the exact same evaluation logic.
-The functions included here implement the full scoring rule—thresholded answering, penalty-adjusted score, coverage, accuracy, and overconfidence—so the notebooks only need to load model outputs and apply these metrics.
-The evaluation notebooks compute how well the model actually performs at each threshold, identify the best-performing threshold, and compare that value against two baselines (binary grading and always-abstain).
-This allows us to replicate the analysis across models and datasets in a consistent and reproducible way.

 ## What the Evaluation Code Does
 The evaluation code formalizes our entire scoring pipeline.
 Each model’s output file contains a row per question with the model’s predicted answer and its estimated confidence (from self-consistency vote fractions).
 For a given threshold t, the model is considered to have “answered” a question only if its confidence exceeds t.
 Everything else counts as an abstention.